Table of Contents

 Monitor for unsuccessful login attempts

-Monitoring for multiple unsuccessful login attempts can also serve as an early warning sign of a brute force attack in progress.
-Many systems implement account lockout or delay policies after a certain number of failed login attempts, preventing further attempts, and effectively thwarting simple brute force attacks.
+Monitoring for multiple unsuccessful login attempts can also serve as an early warning sign of an attack in progress.
+Many systems implement account lockout or delay policies after a certain number of failed login attempts, preventing further attempts, and effectively thwarting simple attacks.

-While these measures can significantly bolster defenses against brute force attacks, managing them can be a daunting task for IT Security teams.
-Specops Password Policy enhances security by preventing users from choosing common password patterns and continuously scanning for known breached passwords, making it exponentially harder for a brute force attack to be successful.
+While these measures can significantly bolster defenses against attacks, managing them can be a daunting task for IT Security teams.
+Specops Password Policy enhances security by preventing users from choosing common password patterns and continuously scanning for known breached passwords, making it exponentially harder for an attack to be successful.
 The Breached Password Protection feature references a list of over 4 billion compromised passwords, even those being used in attacks right now.

 Specops Breached Password Protection

 Specops Password Policy also comes with a helpful end user interface to guide employees on creating longer, stronger passphrases that meet your organization’s password policy requirements.
-Try Specops Password Policy for free today and secure your users against brute force attacks.
+Try Specops Password Policy for free today and secure your users against password attacks.

 brandon lee writer